-221. SOIL AND WATER ENGINEERING.
+221. Soil and Water Engineering.
 Spring term.
 Credit three hours.
-Prerequisite, Engineering 2132, 2302, and Agronomy 1, or their equivalents.
-Two lectures; one laboratory.
+Prerequisites, Engineering 2132, 2302, and Agronomy 1, or their equivalents.
+Two lectures, one laboratory.
 Time and place to be arranged.
-Professor ---.
+Assistant Professor Black.

-An advanced course in the application of engineering principles to the problems of soil and water control in agriculture.
+An advanced course in the application of

+engineering principles to the problems of soil and water control in agriculture.
 Includes design and construction of drainage systems and farm ponds; and design and operation of sprinkler systems for irrigation.

-231. FARM STRUCTURES DESIGN.
+231. Farm Structures Design.
 Spring term.
 Credit three hours.
-Prerequisite, Mechanics 1153 and Engineering 2731 or their equivalents.
-Two lectures; one laboratory.
-Time and place to be arranged.
+Prerequisites, Engineering 2732 and 3605 or their equivalents.
+Lectures, T Th 8.
+Laboratory, W 2-4:30.
+Riley-Robb 325.
 Professor Boyd.
 An advanced course in the application of structural design principles to farm buildings.
 Includes functional requirements, characteristics of materials, structural design, and the principles of environmental control in farm buildings.

-251. SPECIAL PROBLEMS IN AGRICULTURAL ENGINEERING.
+- 251. Special Problems in Agricultural Engineering.
 Fall or spring term.
 Credit one or more hours.
 (Normally reserved for seniors in upper two-fifths of class.)
-Prerequisite, adequate ability and training for the work proposed, and permission to register.
+Prerequisites, adequate ability and training for the work proposed, and permission to register.
 Staff.

-Special work in any branch of agricultural engineering on problems under investigation by the department or of special interest to the student, provided, in the latter case, that adequate facilities can be obtained.

-252, SEMINAR.
-Fall and spring terms.
-Required of graduate students.
-Time to be arranged.
+Special work in any branch of agricultural engineering on problems under investigation by the department or of special interest to the student, provided, in the latter case, that adequate facilities can be obtained. - 252.
+Seminar.
+Fall and spring term.
+Required of graduate students, T 4:30.
+Riley-Robb 400.
 Presentation and discussion of research and special problems in agricultural engineering.
-Staff.

-253. SPECIAL TOPICS IN AGRICULTURAL ENGINEERING.
+Staff. - 253.
+Special Topics in Agricultural Engineering.
 Fall and spring terms.
 Credit one hour.
 Open only to seniors.
 T 12.
 Riley-Robb 225.
-Professor FRENCH.
+Professor French.

-Presentation and discussion of the opportunities, qualifications, and responsibilities for positions of service in the various fields of Agricultural Engineering.
+Presentation and discussion of the opportunities, qualifications, and responsibilities for positions of service in the various fields of agricultural engineering.